 Can horses read human emotion?

 It is important to have good body language when communicating with a horse.
 Much research has been done which determines horses read your emotion.
-The findings come from research that suggests horses could recognize emotion by reading facial expression.
-Researcher presented 28 horses with photographs of an angry expression and a happy expression.
+The findings come from research that suggests horses could recognize emotion by reading facial expressions.
+The researcher presented 28 horses with photographs of an angry expression and a happy expression.
 When the animals saw images of angry faces, they looked at the pictures more with their left eyes.
 Furthermore, the angry expressions caused the horse’s heart rate to increase.

 They then heard a pre-recorded human voice which was praising or scolding the horse.
 Horses responded to voices 1.6 to 2.0 times faster in the incongruent state.

 To follow up on the study, the research team returned to the stable and used the same method to test if the response had a lasting impact.
 The horses got to meet the people behind the photos.
 This time the subjects photographed wore a neutral expression.
-Each of the horses remembered the subject only by their previous expression of angry or happy.
+Each of the horses remembered the subject only by their previous expression of anger or happiness.

 Really this finding should come as little surprise to you.
 After all other animals such as dogs can respond to and remember details of human faces.